Lingo56/waveform-gen/README.md

-# waveform
+# Waveform Generator

-An Electron application with React
+An Electron app that generates a waveform from an audio file

 ## Recommended IDE Setup